brooth/jeta-site/mysite/home/markdown/event-bus.md

     public interface EvenMetaFilter extends Filter {}

-Here `$m` will be replaced with the master class which this filter uses.
-So if the master doesn't have `THE_NUMBER` field, it will fail during compilation.
+Here `$m` will be replaced with the master class in which this filter is used.
+So if the master doesn't have field `THE_NUMBER`, you will get the error during compilation.
 You can also use `$e` to get access to the message instance.

 ### MetaHelper